-Oklahoma Joe, has been building smokers since 1987, and since then he’s gone on to build many a winning grill, including the Jack Daniels World Championship, and American Royal Championship.
+Oklahoma Joe has been building smokers since 1987, and since then he’s gone on to produce many a winning grill, including the Jack Daniels World Championship, and American Royal Championship.

 To put it simply, this is one guy who knows his grills!

-In this review, we’re gonna look at the Longhorn Smoker to see if it’s going to be a great addition to your yard.
+In this review, we’re going to look at the Longhorn Smoker to see if it’s going to be a great addition to your yard.

-The cooking area on this smoke is unbelievable.
-At 1,060 square inches, the Longhorn really is designed to pump out the meats for a serious party.
+The cooking area of this smoke is unbelievable.
+At 1,060 square inches, the Longhorn is designed to pump out the meats for a serious party.

-As always, there’s the usual thermometer in the top of the hood, plus a neatly built rack at the front for storing meats just prior to grilling them.
-The wheels and carry handle are also extremely well built, and point to a smoker that can be moved around your yard easily.
+As always, there’s the usual thermometer in the top of the hood, plus a neatly built rack at the front for storing meats just before grilling them.
+The wheels and carry handle are also exceptionally well made, and point to a smoker that can be moved around your yard easily.

-One of the awesome things about the Longhorn, is that reverse flow system mentioned earlier.
-Put simply, it takes the heat from the smokebox, and gently distributes it around the grill.
+One of the remarkable things about the Longhorn is that reverse flow system mentioned earlier.
+Put simply, it takes the heat from the smokebox and gently distributes it around the grill.
 This means that wherever you put your meats, they’ll be cooked evenly.
 That must be a good thing on a grill setup for serious catering!

 Setting It Up

-As with most Oklahoma Joe’s, there’s not a massive amount of assembly to do prior to first grill session.
+As with most Oklahoma Joe’s, there’s not a massive amount of assembly to do before first grill session.
 Unlike many grill manufacturers, they’ve never skimped on quality either, so what little there is to put together, takes a couple of minutes, with everything neatly pre-measured.

 If you’re worried about the detachable smoke box, don’t panic!
-Once fitted, the seal is absolutely air tight, and really does stand testament to the quality of Oklahoma Joe’s manufacturing.
+Once fitted, the seal is airtight and does stand testament to the quality of Oklahoma Joe’s manufacturing.
 You’ll also find the wheel fit snuggly, and all the latches close properly too.

 As for negative points, there aren’t that many to think of.
-The wheels are good, fit and finish is great for the price point, plus it cooks so evenly it’ll be a winner for larger groups and parties.
-The main issue, is going to be portability, which we’ll cover next.
+The wheels are good, fit and finish is excellent for the price point, plus it cooks so evenly it’ll be a winner for larger groups and parties.
+The main issue is going to be portability, which we’ll cover next.

 The grill is also 196 pounds in weight, which is a two person lift any day of the week and far more than most small cars could hope to carry.

-If you’re gonna be transporting this beast, you’ll need to get handy dismantling it, and lifting it into your pickup truck!
+If you’re going to be transporting this beast, you’ll need to get handy dismantling it, and lifting it into your pickup truck!

-The Oklahoma Joe Longhorn is a good party grill, that’s been built for a respectable price.
-Quality is great, and we had no trouble getting parts to fit smoothly against each other.
+The Oklahoma Joe Longhorn is a proper party grill, that’s been built for a respectable price.
+Quality is excellent, and we had no trouble getting parts to fit smoothly against each other.

 We genuinely couldn’t come up with any negative points about the grill.
-Sure, it’s a heavy piece of kit, and you won’t be transporting it about too much, yet for those who just need a decent grill for the bottom of their yard, it’s gonna do well.
+Sure, it’s substantial, and you won’t be transporting it about too much, yet for those who just need a decent grill for the bottom of their yard, it’s going to do well.

-Personally speaking, this grill is going to work well for people who cater for multiple guests during cook outs.
-This grill would easily feed 10+ people, and would probably top out at something like 20, depending on how you organise things.
+Personally speaking, this grill is going to work well for people who cater to multiple guests during cookouts.
+This grill would easily feed 10+ people, and would probably top out at something like 20, depending on how you organize things.

-Pros: Well made, good price, extremely even grill temperature, wheels and handles make for a true outdoor grill that can be moved about easily.
+Pros: Well made, reasonable price, exceptionally even grill temperature, wheels, and handles make for an authentic outdoor grill that can be moved about easily.
 It also looks extremely impressive, the same model as you would see rocking out a grill championship!

 Cons: The only negative is the size.
 At 196 pounds, you’ll be fitting this into a yard or garden and forgetting about it!
-If you need true portability then look elsewhere.
+If you need real portability, then look elsewhere.